AspenWireless/AspenWireless.github.io/Writerside/topics/Prerequisites.md

 ## Hardware Requirements

-ISP Nexus is intended for any WISP, regardless of size.
+ISP Nexus is intended for any ISP, regardless of size.
 However, you will need to scale your hardware to match the size of your network.
 We suggest going with the strongest hardware possible to prepare for expansion in your network.